BetonQuest/BetonQuest/docs/API/Legacy-API.md

 2. You can get the player's profile from the `ProfileProvider` class.
 You can use the player object to obtain a players profile.

-When the eventID already contains the full path you can just pass `null` as package.
+When the actionID already contains the full path you can just pass `null` as package.

 ## Checking conditions
 BetonQuest has static boolean method `condition(String playerID, String conditionID)`.
-It works similarly to the event method described above.
+It works similarly to the action method described above.

 ## Starting objectives
 The `newObjective(Profile profile, ObjectiveID objectiveID)` method will launch the objective from start.
 You can however use `resumeObjective(Profile profile, ObjectiveID objectiveID, String instruction)` to pass your own `ObjectiveData` instruction to the objective.
-It will not be saved to the database, because it is assumed that the objective has just been loaded from it, and it exists there without any change.
+It will not be saved to the database because it is assumed that the objective has just been loaded from it, and it exists there without any change.
 You should save it manually.

 ## Creating additional conversation input/output methods